Dimithrandir/cmushnotify/README.md

 # cmushnotify

-A simple bash shell script for showing notifications for [cmus - the C* Music Player](https://cmus.github.io/).
+A simple shell script for showing notifications for [cmus - the C* Music Player](https://cmus.github.io/).

 ![Notification sent by cmushnotify](screenshot.png "Notification sent by cmushnotify")